-Eckersley Settlers in the United States in the 19th Century
+Eckersley Settlers in United States in the 19th Century

 - W.A.
 Eckersley, aged 38, who emigrated to the United States from London, in 1894

-Eckersley Settlers in the United States in the 20th Century
+Eckersley Settlers in United States in the 20th Century

 - William Eckersley, aged 26, who settled in America from Pendlebury, in 1900

 - Muriel Eckersley, aged 0, who emigrated to the United States from Clayton, England, in 1908